NAVIONICS TEAM

 The Mark 2 Electronics

-Our first, and largest project this year, was the Mark 2 electronics.
-We fully redesigned our electronics this year for our new vehicle, Talos.
+The Mark 2 electronics is the second generation electronics system designed for our vehicle, Talos.
 We took the lessons learned from our previous Mark 1 electronics used in our previous vehicle Tempest, to make a more stable and reliable electronics system.
 Mark 2 marked a lot of firsts for the Navionics team, including switching to a distributed architecture, improving our fault resiliency and improving robustness of the communications on the vehicle.
 If you want to learn about how to design resilient systems, and be able to see your electronics designs running in our vehicle, join our Navionics Subteam.
 Members get firsthand experience creating and validating advanced designs to best handle the challenging task of running AUVs.

 All of our board design files are available on our GitHub, along with the exported PDF Schematics.